I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

 It totally depends on what type of site you are running and what type of content you are producing.

-YMYL websites and topics should be a high priority to follow E-A-T standards.
+YMYL websites and topics should be a high priority to follow E-A-T standards because they can have such a large impact on users’ lives.

 Google also uses the high page quality rating standards to evaluate YMYL sites.